 Mr McDonald said if there is a safety issue at the airport and CASA issues a compliance order, Council must comply with the order.

-CASA has confirmed is true, but is a separate issue to if an airport is regulated or unregulated.
+CASA has confirmed while this is true, it is a separate issue to if an airport is regulated or unregulated.

 scone.com.au has asked CASA and the Council if there are currently any compliance orders for the airport, but we are yet to receive clarification.

 The aerodrome operator—in this instance Scone Airport—may choose to certify the aerodrome to the revised regulations that will become effective in August 2020, or nominate to deregulate.
 CASA will work with the aerodrome operator to address any concerns there are to achieve compliance under the new regulations.

 This will require details of compliance for the original facilities to be documented to demonstrate compliance prior to the change in legislation, including compliance with the regulations in force at the time of introduction to service for individual facilities.

 Where previous compliance can be demonstrated there is no requirement to meet compliance to the new regulations and standards unless individual facilities are upgraded or replaced.